zama-ai/tfhe-rs/tfhe/docs/configuration/gpu_acceleration/simple_example.md

 }
 ```

-When the `"gpu"` feature is activated, when calling: `let config = ConfigBuilder::default().build();`, the crypto-system parameters differ from the CPU ones, used when the GPU feature is not activated.
-TFHE-rs uses dedicated parameters for the GPU in order to achieve better performance, and the CPU and GPU parameters are incompatible.
+When the `"gpu"` feature is activated, when calling: `let config = ConfigBuilder::default().build();`, the cryptographic parameters differ from the CPU ones, used when the GPU feature is not activated.
+TFHE-rs uses dedicated parameters for the GPU in order to achieve optimal performance, and the CPU and GPU parameters cannot be mixed to perform computation and compression for security reasons.

 ## Breakdown of the GPU TFHE-rs program

 ### Key generation

 Comparing to the [CPU example](../../getting_started/quick_start.md), in the code snippet above,
 the server-side must run this function: `decompress_to_gpu()` to enable GPU-execution for the ensuing operations on ciphertexts.
+This function assigns all available GPUs to the server key.
 ```rust
     let gpu_key = compressed_server_key.decompress_to_gpu();
 ```
 Once the key is decompressed to GPU and set with `set_server_key`, operations on ciphertexts execute on the GPU.
 In the example above:
-- `compressed_server_key` is a [`CompressedServerKey`](https://docs.rs/tfhe/latest/tfhe/struct.CompressedServerKey.html), stored on CPU, generated with GPU crypto-system parameters.
+- `compressed_server_key` is a [`CompressedServerKey`](https://docs.rs/tfhe/latest/tfhe/struct.CompressedServerKey.html), stored on CPU, generated with GPU cryptographic parameters.
 These parameters are activated by default by the `"gpu"` Cargo feature.
-- `gpu_key` is the [`CudaServerKey`](https://docs.rs/tfhe/latest/tfhe/struct.CudaServerKey.html) corresponding to `compressed_server_key`, stored on the GPU
+- `gpu_key` is the [`CudaServerKey`](https://docs.rs/tfhe/latest/tfhe/struct.CudaServerKey.html) corresponding to `compressed_server_key`, stored on the GPU.
 - [`set_server_key`](https://docs.rs/tfhe/latest/tfhe/fn.set_server_key.html) sets either a CPU or GPU key.
-In this example, `compressed_server_key` and `gpu_key` have GPU crypto-system parameters
+In this example, `compressed_server_key` and `gpu_key` have GPU cryptographic parameters.
+A GPU server key may enable execution on multiple GPUs.

 ### Encryption